 Sicily is a great place for families.
 You will be surprised by how the locals are so open-hearted with the kids.

 However, I fully understand that this can be quite tiring, especially with smaller kids.

-The two destinations below work great because:
+The two destinations below work great for the best time in Sicily with your kids because: